Adriankhl/wsl2-xwin-audio/README.md

 The following assume that the Ubuntu 18.04 distros `CanonicalGroupLimited.Ubuntu18.04onWindows_1804.2018.817.0_x64__79rhkp1fndgsc.Appx` has been downloaded.

 ## Installation
-The followings are run on a [git bash](https://gitforwindows.org/) shell.
+The followings are executed on a [git bash](https://gitforwindows.org/) shell.
 They can be easily translated to powershell script.

 Install:
 `powershell "Add-AppxPackage .\CanonicalGroupLimited.Ubuntu18.04onWindows_1804.2018.817.0_x64__79rhkp1fndgsc.Appx"`